MythreyaK/URL-Shortener/README.md

-# URL Shortner
+# URL Shortener

-A simple URL shortner using .NET Core.
+A simple URL shortener using .NET Core.

 This project is under heavy development and currently exists only to help me learn stuff.
 Feel free to check it out and give feedback!

 ## Build

-Set the startup project as `URLShortner.API` and a launch configuration of your liking (supports IIS Express, Kestrel and Docker).
+Set the startup project as `URLShortener.API` and a launch configuration of your liking (supports IIS Express, Kestrel and Docker).
 You'll need the `ASP.Net and web development` and `.NET Core cross-platform` workloads installed in Visual Studio.
 Docker is required for Docker support.